georgevanuta/DFA-NFA-Graphical-Interface/README.md

 ## Notes

-You can play around with different DFA's locatated in the **tests** folder and see how they are going tl be rendered.
+You can play around with different DFA's locatated in the **tests** folder and see how they are going to be rendered.

 ## What's in plan?